 I am floating, suspended in a sea of blue.
 Having achieved neutral buoyancy, I hang effortlessly above the floor of the ocean watching small fish dart in and out of coral heads.
 My body mimics the large sea fans that lazily sway in the ocean current.
-Above me I can see my air bubbles as they rise and break the waters surface to escape into the atmosphere.
+Above me, I can see my air bubbles as they rise and break the surface of the water to escape into the atmosphere.
 I look at my dive computer; I have plenty of time to explore before I need to follow them.

 Aboard the boat, I remove and stow my gear.
 The end of a diving day always brings parting sorrow but, tonight I shall ride into a desert sunset, visit nomadic Bedouins and then return to a rooftop restaurant to enjoy savory delicacies.
 While lounging peacefully in the cool night breeze, I will relive this day of "desert and diving" with my companions.